pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 master  -                                staging on Size(1MB)
 ```

-When you run that command it may or may not set the head of `master` it depends
+When you run that command, it may or may not set the head of `master`.
+It depends
 on the difference between the size of the head of `staging` and the existing
 head of `master`, or `0` if it doesn't exist.
 Notice that in the example above
 `staging` had an existing head with less than a MB of data in it so `master`